 The Lewa Children's Home provides orphans and vulnerable children with food, shelter, medical care, first-class education and a loving family environment.
 Thanks to an integrated model which includes a farm and a school, Lewa is a thriving model of self-sustainability.
 From the most heart-wrenching beginnings, children at Lewa are nurtured to become happy, healthy, responsible and independent members of society.
 We need your help to keep caring for these children who have nowhere else to go.

-Thanks to your support, we will be able to continue caring for these vulnerable children, providing them with top-quality education and equipping them to become the leaders of tomorrow.
+Providing children with a loving home now will have a long term impact on their future and providing them with top-quality education equips them to become the leaders of tomorrow.
 Thanks to the Baraka farm, which provides food and income for the children, Lewa has become a model of self-sustainable development, inspiring many in the region and all over the continent.
+Training the community in dairy farming increases their employability and ultimately the economy of the whole community.